telavivmakers/play-with-docker/README.md

+a fork for [TAMI](telavivmakers.org] [script_kiddies](https://telavivmakers.org/index.php/Script_kiddies) workshop

+beloow this line is (mostly) vanila readme. but i expanded it a bit to add guidance for arch linux system

 # play-with-docker

 Play With Docker gives you the experience of having a free Alpine Linux Virtual Machine in the cloud